small closet organization ideas

 5. Use the Back of the Door for Storage

-Pro Tip: An over-the-door shoe organizer is not just for shoes — use it to store accessories, scarves, belts, small bags, and anything else that tends to get lost in your closet.
+Pro Tip: Over-door organizers are not just for shoes — use them to store anything small that tends to get lost in your closet.
 For more door storage ideas check out our guide on small apartment organization hacks.

 6. Organize by Category and Color